LATEST UPDATE: The PoE HAT has been updated, see my later post: Raspberry Pi PoE HAT – Official Modified Version

 Relaying some of the discussions from the Forum Thread:

-- Issue has been reported by many more users.
+- The issue has been reported by many more users.
 Some with the experience and skills to do more measurements and experimentation with the hardware and analysing the spec sheet for the MP8007 DC-DC converter used on the PoE-HAT.

 - Results show output stage of the DC-DC converter is very noisy.

 - Using longer leads between the RPi and the HAT seems to mitigate the issues.
-This led to speculation around RFI, however it appears to the the lead length that makes the problem go away. (@The_Raven)
+This led to speculation around RFI, however, it appears to the lead length that makes the problem go away. (@The_Raven)

 - Running the PoE-HAT Fan constantly (thought modifying the overlay file) seems to mitigate the issue in some cases, though load levels on RPi can trigger the problem. (@Daytona & @Roken)